 9. How to Switch from Regular to Direct Without Paying Unnecessary Tax

-For equity funds, units held more than 12 months attract LTCG tax at 12.5% on gains above Rs.1.25 lakh per year (Finance Act 2024).
-Units held less than 12 months attract STCG at 20% — significantly higher.
+For equity funds, units held more than 12 months attract LTCG tax at 12.5% on gains above ₹1.25 lakh per year (Finance Act 2024).
+Units held less than 12 months attract STCG at 20%, significantly higher.
 If you have recently purchased units (within 12 months), wait until they cross the 12-month mark before redeeming.
 There is no urgency to create a STCG tax liability.

-LTCG exemption: Rs.1.25 lakh per financial year on net equity gains (across all equity assets — mutual funds, stocks, ETFs combined).
+LTCG exemption: ₹1.25 lakh per financial year on net equity gains (across all equity assets, including mutual funds, stocks, and ETFs).
 Plan your switch across 3 financial years (April 2026, April 2027, April 2028): redeem one-third of your regular plan units at the start of each financial year, staying within or near the exemption.
 Immediately reinvest the redemption proceeds in the direct plan of the same fund.
+Once the switch is complete, your direct plan XIRR will start diverging upward from your old regular plan XIRR.
+Track the difference annually using the XIRR calculator.

 | Scenario | Regular Plan Corpus | Gains (approx 60%) | LTCG if Switched at Once | LTCG with 3-Year Stagger |